hpc-carpentry/hpc-chapel/_episodes/12-fire-forget-tasks.md

  ~~~
  {:.output}

-Notice how we are able to customize the instructions inside the coforall, to give different results depending on the task that is executing them.
+Notice how we are able to customise the instructions inside the coforall, to give different results depending on the task that is executing them.
 Also, notice how, once again, the variables declared outside the coforall can be read by all tasks, while the variables declared inside, are available only to the particular task.

 > ## Exercise 1
 > Would it be possible to print all the messages in the right order?
 Modify the code in the last example as required.